 -How do you use it?

-Those are just a few questions clients are asking when it comes to hearing about CBD for the first time!
-We will answer those questions and provide you with very simple terms below so that you have a basic understanding about: CBD, one major difference between CBD and THC, and what the OIL craze is all about.
-Our Doctor on-site is a CBD expert and actively conducts research about CBD however please note the information we provide is general information to educate not to cure, treat, or prevent any disease or condition.
-Our purpose is to bring you in the know for the first time or refresh your knowledge so that you can make an educated selection of our available CBD products for purchase or elsewhere that suites your needs.
-At the bottom of the page we list our available CBD go to items for purchase and display some of our vendors.
+Those are just a few questions clients are asking when it comes to hearing about CBD for the first time.
+We will provide you with very simple terms below so that you have a basic understanding about: the term Cannabis, CBD, one major difference between CBD and THC, and what the OIL craze is all about.
+Our Doctor on-site is a CBD expert and actively conducts research about CBD however please note the information we provide is general information to educate and not meant to cure, treat, or prevent any disease or condition.

 What is CBD?